 A lot of the videos that you saw on that list, I hadn’t done because I was like, ‘Oh, am I ready for it?’ it’s like, you’re never ready for it.
 You just have to do it.
 Right.
-So that’s why I really love the idea of it.
+That’s why I really love the idea of it.

 Vlogmas isn’t about having perfect videos, it’s being consistent and it’s about pushing yourself to get the videos out.
-So I’m going to go back through the questions now.
-So questions.
+I’m going to go back through the questions now.
+Questions.
 I have a question from Mrs. Leon Live says, ‘how do you screen share?’ so there’s lots of different ways that you can do this.

 In terms of screen sharing on a live stream, it depends on the software that you use.
 I use Ecamm live and they have a feature in there that allows you to share your screen.
 And you can choose between sharing your monitors or sharing a tab, a browser tab so that it gives you the flexibility there.